jalius/jwaim/README.md

 I uploaded it here to share with anyone interested, and mainly just so that I don't lose track of it.
 I hope anyone who finds this can find it useful for learning or for fun.

-If you were wondering, I wrote this cheat nearly entirely from scratch.
-I used a memory wrapper and glow read/write functionality from github user thisgamesux.
+If you were wondering, I wrote this cheat almost entirely from scratch.
+I used a memory wrapper and glow read/write functionality from github user thisgamesux/s0beit.

 Development started 7/1/17